beebit-sec/beebit-cpabe-sdk/INSTALL_C.md

 ~~~
 A public key, **pk**, and a master key, **mk**, will be generated in example directory.

-### Step 2. generate the secret keys for Bob and Alice
+### Step 2. generate the secret keys for Bob, Alice, and John
 ~~~base
 ./keygen sk_bob pk mk 3 "Bob" "CS" "Teacher"
 ./keygen sk_alice pk mk 3 "Alice" "CS" "Student"